dpreussler/mockitoid/README.md

 `mockTextView("test")` given a Textview that will return an Editable that has string "test"

 `mockFragmentManager(FragmentTransaction)` will return this fragmenttransaction for every transaction started

+`mockRecyclerView()` will return a recyclerview that will remember adapter and laoutManager between set and get

 `mockMenuItem(id)` where id will be the itemId that will return a MenuItem mock for ..